 About 95% of the total creatine you have in the body is housed in the muscle cells, so ensuring that this creatine supply is as full as possible is going to go a long way towards promoting optimal workouts through ongoing muscle fiber contractions.

-How Creatine Works In The Body:
+How Does Creatine Work In The Body

 Next up is understanding how creatine works in the body so you can see why it would be useful for you to take.